luketjohnston/ppo/README.md

 python ppo.py

-Below is a video of the agent playing space invaders!
+Below is a gif of the agent playing space invaders!

 ![one episode of space invaders](images/space_invaders_animation.gif)

-And this is a graph of the unsmoothed training curves the 40M frames of training space invaders:
+And this is a graph of the unsmoothed training curves for 40M frames of training on space invaders:
 ![space invaders training curves](images/space_invaders_graph.png)